Technickel-Dev/baseline-mcp/video-assets/baseline-mcp-video-script.md

 **Visuals:**
 > {
 > **Storyboard Prompt:** "A single, photorealistic, cinematic still image in a 16:9 aspect ratio.
-A developer's LED mask is in the foreground, displaying a happy, relieved expression ('^_^').
+A developer's emoji face is in the foreground, displaying a happy, relieved expression (😊).
 Over their shoulder, a crisp, futuristic command-line interface is visible, showing a clean status report with green checkmarks.
 In the background, the previously chaotic robotic longhorns are now standing in a perfectly orderly line.
 The mood is calm and satisfying.",
 > **Scene Description:** "A clean, futuristic command-line interface materializes in a 16:9 aspect ratio, stable shot.
 The text is crisp and vibrant.
 A single command is typed: `mcp get-status`.
 The background shows the blurred, chaotic stampede from the previous shot.",
 > **Action:** "The stampeding longhorns instantly freeze and arrange themselves into a single, orderly line.
 A simple, clear status report appears on the screen.
-The developer from before now looks relieved, their LED mask changing to a happy, satisfied expression (e.g., '^_^' or a simple smiling curve).",
+The developer from before now looks relieved, their emoji face changing to a happy, satisfied expression (😊).",
 > **Audio - Soundscape:** "The chaotic noise abruptly stops, replaced by a satisfying 'cha-ching' sound and the gentle hum of a well-oiled machine."
 > }